ad-si/RosettaGit/content/tasks/greatest_common_divisor.md

 ```

 ## XLISP

-<code>GCD</code> is a built-in function.
-If we wanted to reimplement it, one (tail-recursive) way would be like this:
+`GCD` is a built-in function.
+If we wanted to reimplement it,
+one (tail-recursive) way would be like this:

 ```lisp
 (defun greatest-common-divisor (x y)